 The various functions of FSSAI inter alia include framing of regulations to lay down the standards and guidelines in relation to articles of food, specifying appropriate system of enforcing various standards, laying down mechanisms and guidelines for accreditation of certification bodies engaged in certification of food safety management system for food businesses, laying down procedure and guidelines for accreditation of laboratories and notification of the accredited laboratories etc.

-To know more about Food Laws in India click here.
+To know more about Food Laws in India click here to know about food laws.